Alberto Giacometti: Career

 During World War II, Giacometti took refuge in Switzerland.
 There, in 1946, he met Annette Arm, a secretary for the Red Cross.
-They married in 1949.
+They married on 19 July 1949.

-After his marriage his tiny sculptures became larger, but the larger they grew, the thinner they became.
+After his marriage, his tiny sculptures became larger, but the larger they grew, the thinner they became.
 For the remainder of Giacometti's life, Annette was his main female model.
 His paintings underwent a parallel procedure.
-The figures appear isolated and severely attenuated, as the result of continuous reworking.
+The figures appear isolated and severely attenuated as a result of continuous reworking.

 He frequently revisited his subjects: one of his favourite models was his younger brother Diego, with whom he shared his studio in Paris.

 Later years

-In 1958 Giacometti was asked to create a monumental sculpture for the Chase Manhattan Bank building in New York, which was beginning construction.
+In 1958, Giacometti was asked to create a monumental sculpture for the Chase Manhattan Bank building in New York, which was beginning construction.
 Although he had for many years "harbored an ambition to create work for a public square", he "had never set foot in New York, and knew nothing about life in a rapidly evolving metropolis.
 Nor had he ever laid eyes on an actual skyscraper", according to his biographer James Lord.
 Giacometti's work on the project resulted in the four figures of standing women—his largest sculptures—entitled Grande femme debout I through IV (1960).
-The commission was never completed, however, because Giacometti was unsatisfied by the relationship between the sculpture and the site, and abandoned the project.
+The commission was never completed, however, because Giacometti was unsatisfied with the relationship between the sculpture and the site, and abandoned the project.

 In 1962, Giacometti was awarded the grand prize for sculpture at the Venice Biennale, and the award brought with it worldwide fame.